codeledge/ra-tools/README.md

-# React Admin & Prisma & Next.js
+# React Admin & Prisma (& Next.js)

-Check the example app to see common usages or use it as a boilerplate.
+Check the example apps to see common usages or use them as a boilerplate.
+Data is stored in local sqlite file!

 # Packages